Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     false: disables logging."
     *bsc_p*, "The percentage of bits that will be flipped during transmission.", 1.0, "Any number between 0 and 100."
-    *bsc_sym_size*, "The symbol size of either bits (1) or bytes (8), which is affected by the ‘bsc_p.’
-For example, if ‘bsc_p’ is 1.0 and ‘bsc_sym_size’ is set to 1, 1% of bits will be flipped.
-If ‘bsc_sym_size’ is 8, 1% of bytes will be flipped.", 8, "1 or 8."
+    *bsc_sym_size*, "The symbol size of either bits (1) or bytes (8), which is affected by the 'bsc_p.'
+For example, if 'bsc_p' is 1.0 and 'bsc_sym_size' is set to 1, 1% of bits will be flipped.
+If 'bsc_sym_size' is 8, 1% of bytes will be flipped.", 8, "1 or 8."